Table of Contents

 Regarding the motivational factor, The Encyclopedia of Business in Today’s World states that “there is an important link between absence and factors such as poor interpersonal communication, job boredom, and poor supervisory skills.”
 Because of that, the following are some of the strategies that companies have been implementing to reduce absenteeism in the workplace:

-You can also prevent absenteeism by encouraging attendance.
+You can also prevent absenteeism by keeping track of absenteeism KPIs and encouraging attendance.
 According to HR and management consultant Susan M. Heathfield, companies can implement the following steps to encourage attendance:

 And how can presenteeism be reduced?
 A focus on well-being